nachikettalekar/AI-Driven-Mental-Health-Chatbot-/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## **Note**
 This chatbot is not a substitute for professional mental health care.
-Always consult a licensed therapist or healthcare provider for clinical support. (can you develop this complete project?)
+Always consult a licensed therapist or healthcare provider for clinical support.